jomarcardoso/brazilian-super-hero/README.md

 to do all needed to look after who he loves.

+Roger looked at his friend laying, and he saw him dead.
+Does he really said that words?
+Roger has imagined this?
+That were the last words of Rafa?

+We can't we barely know the human capabilities let alone

 The hatred of Roger turned into wrath, and he hold his hammer stronger than ever.
 His uncontrolled energy now is straight